 Creating a personal checklist will show you what documents you need in order to apply for a passport or ID card.
 Create a separate checklist for each application.
 This means one for you and one for your child, for instance.

 When you have created your checklist, go to step 2.

 Step 2: Check the additional requirements

 Your personal checklist (see step 1) will show you that you also need documents from Somalia in order to apply for a Dutch passport or ID card.
 You can also see whether your documents need to be legalised and translated.

-You must provide proof of legal residence in the country where you live.
-In Somalia, you can do this by providing one of the following documents:
+You must prove that you are legally resident in Somalia.
+You can do this by providing one of the following documents: